noranta4/Three-body-problem/README.md

 University project • 2014 - Laboratorio di Fisica Computazionale - BSc in Physics, II year

-The statement of the problem is in `problem.pdf`, the solution of all points is explained in the document `Antonio_Norelli_solution.pdf`.
+The statement of the problem is in `problem.pdf`, the solution of all points is explained in the document `Antonio_Norelli_solution.pdf`, I strongly suggest you read it to understand the solution code.
 The code used is `three-body-problem.c`

 ## Running the program (italian)
 Il programma chiede di specificare il punto del problema che si vuole svolgere attraverso il canale standard di input.